Secretary’s Hour

 We may have walked different paths, endured different crises— but we were moved by the same stubborn faith: that responsible stewardship is not a technocratic exercise, but an act of service.
 Quiet, uncelebrated, and often thankless.

-So to all of you here, allow me to thank you for the unpopular decisions whose wisdom changed countless lives and made us a better nation.
+So to all of you here, allow me to thank you for the unpopular decisions that changed countless lives and made us a better nation.

 The tough calls you made, once questioned, are now the very ground we build on.